wp-plugins/jonradio-private-site/readme.txt

 By far, the most common way to create a Redirect Loop on your browser with this *jonradio Private Site* plugin is to specify both Custom Login page and Landing Location on the plugin's Settings page.
 Simply setting "Where to after Login?" in the Landing Location section to "Omit ?redirect_to= from URL" should correct the problem.

 This problem has been observed when the URL of the Custom Login page is a WordPress Page.
 It occurs because, for Page URLs, WordPress uses the ?redirect_to= Query keyword for purposes other than a Landing Location.

+= What happened?
+I changed my Permalinks and now some things don't work. =

+Whenever you change your WordPress Permalinks (Settings-Permalinks in Admin panels), this *jonradio Private Site* plugin does **not** automatically change any URLs you have entered in the plugin's Settings.
+You will therefore want to make changes to URLs in the plugin's Settings whenever you change Permalinks.

 == Changelog ==